 - Columns - each column is a different variable or type of metadata corresponding to the particular entity.
-Below are two classic examples of tables - one of genomic data and one for phentotypic data.
+Below are examples of two tables often found in bioinformatics research projects - one for genomic data and one for phenotypic data.

 Example tables: genomic and phenotypic data